-On Monday, the families of Marisa Catronio and Kaitlyn Ferrante appeared at Marjory Stoneman Douglas High School where the nonprofit organization of Marisa’s Way awarded scholarships to students as well as discussed driver’s safety on the day marking the one year anniversary of their tragic deaths.
+On Monday, the families of Marisa Catronio and Kaitlyn Ferrante appeared at Marjory Stoneman Douglas High School, where the nonprofit organization of Marisa’s Way awarded scholarships to students as well as discussed driver’s safety on the day marking the first anniversary of their tragic deaths.

 Last November 17, at 1:45 a.m.
-Marisa Catronio and Kaitlyn Ferrante, both 21, were driving on the Sawgrass Expressway towards Coral Ridge Drive when Kayla Mendoza, 20, illegally entered the exit ramp causing a head-on collision that killed them both.
+Marisa Catronio and Kaitlyn Ferrante, 21, were driving on the Sawgrass Expressway towards Coral Ridge Drive when Kayla Mendoza, 20, illegally entered the exit ramp, causing a head-on collision that killed them both.
 Mendoza survived.

 Shortly after the crash, while still grieving for their daughter Marisa, the Catronio family created Marisa’s Way to make sure their lost lives led to greater highway safety.
-The organization is now offering several Coral Springs High School students a chance to win scholarships from the organization.
+The organization is now offering several Coral Springs High School students a chance to win scholarships.

-Marisa and Kaitlyn were both 2010 graduates of Marjory Stoneman Douglas and it was the first High School where students were presented with scholarships for writing an essay with the best idea to improve highway safety.
+Marisa and Kaitlyn were both 2010 graduates of Marjory Stoneman Douglas.
+It was the first High School where students were presented with scholarships for writing an essay with the best idea to improve highway safety.

 The organization has already put in place new wrong-way detection systems on the Sawgrass Expressway’s off-ramps which light up and alert FHP when wrong-way drivers approach.
 The new pilot program for this detection system is now installed on five exit ramps on the Sawgrass Expressway, ten on the Turnpike Extension, and several in Orlando and Tallahassee.

-After the assembly, the families then led a procession of friends and supporters on a drive on the Sawgrass Expressway where the accident happened and on Monday night, in honor of Kaitlyn and Marisa, Chinese lanterns were released into the sky.
+After the assembly, the families led a procession of friends and supporters on a drive on the Sawgrass Expressway where the accident happened.
+On Monday night, in honor of Kaitlyn and Marisa, Chinese lanterns were released into the sky.